nuxeo/doc.nuxeo.com-content/src/nxdoc/guides-and-tutorials/transversal-how-tos/how-to-create-an-empty-bundle.md

 2. Copy your brand new jar into the sub-folder "nxserver/plugins/" of your nuxeo application's root folder:
     *   under Windows, assuming that the nuxeo-distribution is installed at the location "C:\Nuxeo\", copy the jar in "C:\Nuxeo\nxserver\plugins\";
     *   under Linux, assuming that the nuxeo-distribution is installed at the location "/opt/nuxeo", copy the jar in "/opt/nuxeo/nxserver/plugins".
-3.  <span style="line-height: 21.58px;">Start your server using the "./nuxeoctl console" command</span>
+3. Start your server using the "./nuxeoctl console" command.

     {{#> callout type='tip' }}